Home » Cryptocurrency Trading Guide

 Why do you need a trading plan?

-Having a trading plan will go a long way to ensure you do the right thing at all times in line with your goal.
+Having a trading plan will go a long way to ensure you do the right thing at all times, staying in line with your goal.
 Without a trading plan, you will be buying and selling without knowing what you hope to achieve.
 A trading plan is like having a map; it is your guide in your cryptocurrency trading journey.

 Your trading plan helps to keep your emotions in check.
 As you may know, one of the greatest challenges traders face is how to deal with their emotions.
 This is even more serious when the price starts going against your position or when you start having multiple streaks of losses.
 Keeping to your trading plan will enable you to avoid irrational trading decisions.